bioinfo-cattaneoLab/nanopore/singularity/singularity.md

 ### Reference material
 For a more in-depth guide, please refer to this great NIH tutorial: https://github.com/NIH-HPC/Singularity-Tutorial

 ### Installation
 For this tutorial we will use Singularity v3.4.2.
-To install Singularity in Ubuntu or CentOS, follow these instructions:
+To install Singularity on your personal laptop in Ubuntu or CentOS, follow these instructions:

 On Ubuntu, run these commands to make sure you have all the necessary packages installed.
 ```